Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 Operational Takeaways

 Offshore teams need to know more than how much fuel was consumed.
-They need to understand what the vessel was doing, what equipment was running, what conditions affected performance, and whether the result matched the operation.
+They need to understand what the vessel was doing, what equipment was running, and whether the result matched the operation.

 That requires measured data, operating context, and timely visibility.